Icing On The Cake

 Oddly enough, Idiomation was unable to find the expression published prior to John McLiam’s play “The Sin Of Pat Muldoon.”
 This means that the icing on the cake meaning an added bonus to an already good thing happening has only been happening for about seventy years.
 Idiomation therefore pegs this expression to the mid-1950s, and it may just be John McLiam who coined that phrase.

-So does icing on the cake mean the same thing as frosting on the cake, frosting your cookies or cherry on the cake (from the French idiom la cerise sur le gâteau)?
+So does icing on the cake mean the same thing as frosting on the cake, frosting your cookies or cherry on top (from the French idiom la cerise sur le gâteau)?
 Idiomation is looking into the historical backgrounds of these three expressions, and will publish findings in the near future.